nrobinson2000/po-util/README.md

 ### DFU Commands

-To upload precompiled code over USB, run `po DEVICE dfu`.
+To upload precompiled code over USB, run `po DEVICE_TYPE dfu`.
 To put your device into dfu mode, run `po dfu-open`.
 To get your device out of dfu mode, run `po dfu-close`.